About Me

 I have been very fortunate to end up working in a very diverse and exciting team called CosmoStat.
 CosmoStat is a lab based in the astrophysics department at CEA Paris-Saclay, just south-east of Paris.

-The team is made up of researchers with either a background in astrophysics or signal-processing that work together on trying to solve the challenges in cosmology.
-The idea is to use the latest developments in statistics and data science and apply them to technical problems like measuring galaxy shapes or modelling the point spread function of an instrument in space.
+The team is made up of researchers from astrophysics and signal processing backgrounds, working together to tackle the challenges in cosmology by applying the latest developments in statistics and data science to technical problems like measuring galaxy shapes or modelling the point spread function of an instrument in space.

 What I do